Moggina Manasu: Plot

 Deeksha, tired of her father's constant controlling behaviour walks out of the house, while her mother requests her to stay.

-Renu has been spending a lot of time with Akash, though Chanchala tells her that she is moving too fast with him and needs to slow down and focus on studies.
-At the same moment, Renu's father visits them and says he has sold their land so that he can finance Renu's education and needed her to sign the papers.
+Renu has been spending a lot of time with Akash, though Chanchala tells her that she is moving too fast with him and needs to slow down and focus on her studies.
+At the same moment, Renu's father visits them and says he has sold their land so that he can finance Renu's education and needs her to sign the papers.
 Renu signs and right after meets Akash and spends time with him at a resort, partying.
 The movie shows the positive side of Deeksha and her boyfriend's relationship with Chanchal admiring him for leaving his studies to help support Deeksha's dream of pursuing Basketball.
-Chanchala while spending time at the beach, hears a child playing a beautiful tune on handmade violin, selling them to finance her education.
+Chanchala while spending time at the beach, hears a child playing a beautiful tune on a handmade violin, selling them to finance her education.
 Chanchala is touched and ends up buying as many as she can from the child with her entire pocket money.
 This is captured in photos by Rahul.
 Chanchala gets to meet Rahul, who apologises to her for taking her pictures without her permission and invites her to an event.
 At the event, which is Rahul's parent's 25th anniversary, it is seen that his family have sponsored the same child that Chanchala bought the wooden violin toys from.
 Rahul drops Chanchala off and asks her out.
 She doesn't respond and thanks him for letting her attend the event.
-Rahul and Chanchala spend quality time with each other where he runs his upcoming album's songs to her.
+Rahul and Chanchala spend quality time with each other where he runs his upcoming album's songs for her.
 Deeksha's mother passes away and she tries to attend the funeral but her father doesn't let her and slaps her boyfriend in front of everyone.
 Deeksha goes into depression and their relationship ends due to a lot of arguments.